Hypercubed/as-mpz/README.md

 Returns the value of `this` MpZ as a `number`.

+#### `#toExponential(fractionDigits: u32): string`

+Returns the value of `this` MpZ as a string in exponential notation.
+If `this` MpZ has more digits than requested, the number is rounded to the nearest number represented by fractionDigits digits.

 #### `#toU32Array(): u32[]`

 Returns the value of `this` MpZ as an unsigned 32-bit integer array.
 Ther sign of the MpZ is ignored.